Nick Ienatsch: Motorcycle schools

 Ienatsch was the lead instructor for twelve years at Freddie Spencer Riding School.
 He later created and is lead instructor at Yamaha Champions Riding School.

 Writing

 Ienatsch has written for Motorcyclist (1984–??)
 Sport Rider where he was founding editor (ca. 1985–1996) and Cycle World (1997–2012).

-He is also author of the 2003 book Sport Riding Techniques and the 2017 novel The Hill Ranch Racers.
+Ienatsch is also author of the 2003 book Sport Riding Techniques and the 2017 novel The Hill Ranch Racers.

-In 1999 he was the founding editor of MotoGP.com, through 2001.
+In 1999, Ienatsch was the founding editor of MotoGP.com, through 2001.